 LAMP stack development is the core of my experience so far - whether that has involved simple projects or more complex solutions including code written using the MVC framework methology.
 I've also worked in an Agile environment so can see the benefits that approach can often have to a team project.
 I have used several custom MVC Frameworks, as well as the very lightweight and lesser known framework for smaller projects, Fat Free.
 I am getting more familiar with PHP 7, having migrated my last employers code base to the newer version along with updating code to work with the newer MySQL APIs.
 From a CMS prospective, I like the WordPress platform and prior to this site, it was my preference for a site build.
 As always, in order to collaberate and control code versions generally in the best possible way, I use version control to organise and store code using git.
 This is my prefered tool for management of code and online repos.

 For an organisations datasets to be used efficently and utilised to their full potential, an intelligient approach can be adopted in order to provide contextualised results for many areas of an industry.
 I have experience of contributing to APIs for a Machine Learning client bot, using this very principal.
 Utilising various in-house datasets and external APIs, namely the IBM's Watson engine, I have worked on personalised services in order for results to be contexualised and gathered intelligently using NLG and NLP.
 As a tertiary service to the projects I have worked on, my team and I have also used Wolfram Alpha as further fall back when results can not be provided due to the nature or language used in a particular query.
-In 2018, the team I am part of now were lucky enough to be nominated for 'Outstanding use of technology for improving teaching, learning and assessment' at the TES Awards in London (sadly, we didn't win though!).
+In 2018, the team I am part of now were lucky enough to be nominated for 'Outstanding use of technology for improving teaching, learning and assessment' at the TES Awards in London.
+We later then went on win the Association of Colleges Beacon Award.

-You can contact me through the contact form below or simply text, call or directly email.
-I am always happy to chat with people about work projects and networking opportunities, or perhaps you want to just to say, 'Hi'.
+You can contact me through the contact form below or or directly email.
+I am always happy to chat with people about work projects and networking opportunities, or perhaps you want to just to say, "Hi".

 Recruiters right now, this doesn't mean you!